 For more than a century, several of the world’s great cities sent their urgent mail not by hand but by air pressure — brass-and-felt capsules fired through a hidden network of underground tubes, hissing beneath the streets at the speed of a fast bicycle.
+The English telegraph engineer Josiah Latimer Clark patented pneumatic dispatch in 1854 and built the first London line, and within decades New York ran 27 miles of tube carrying over half the city’s mail (1897–1953).
 Paris ran the most famous of these, the réseau pneumatique: from 1866 it grew to 427 kilometres of pipe linking 130 post offices, and a folded blue pneu became a recognised way for Parisians to send a same-day message across the city.

 It was a beautiful, physical solution to a problem the telephone solved without moving anything at all.
 As phones, then faxes, then digital messaging spread, the tubes carried less and less, until the cost of maintaining hundreds of kilometres of Victorian-era plumbing made no sense.
 The Paris network shut down at 5 p.m. on 30 March 1984 — having outlived the Berlin and New York systems, and remaining, to this day, the most charming dead infrastructure a city ever buried.